As it was at the overture and shall be at the exit music, bliss without end. Amen.

 They Should Have Stayed Another Week in Philadelphia

-Thirty five years ago today, the musical 1600 Pennsylvania Avenue had its world premiere performance at the Forrest Theatre in Philadelphia.
-The much anticipated collaboration between musical theatre titans Leonard Bernstein and Alan Jay Lerner had been rehearsing in Manhattan for the previous weeks under the direction of Frank Corsaro and choreographer Donald McKayle.
+On February 23, 1976, the musical 1600 Pennsylvania Avenue had its world premiere performance at the Forrest Theatre in Philadelphia.
+The much-anticipated collaboration between musical theatre titans Leonard Bernstein and Alan Jay Lerner had been rehearsing in Manhattan for the previous weeks under the direction of Frank Corsaro and choreographer Donald McKayle.
 Tony Walton had designed the sets and costumes.
 Sid Ramin and Hershy Kay charted the orchestrations.
-Coca-Cola had put up the entire investment for what was looking to be the Broadway’s big Bicentennial musical.
+Coca-Cola had put up the entire investment for what was looking to be Broadway’s big Bicentennial musical.
 This was the start of a pre-Broadway tour; and odyssey that would incidentally take the Presidential musical to the three cities which served as our nation’s capital.

 Leonard Bernstein made a pre-show curtain speech in which he expressed his nerves and apologies to the Philadelphia audience for having canceled the scheduled first preview the night before.
 “The only trouble is that the scenery didn’t get here until Saturday afternoon, which is a mere three days ago and that meant that our most excellent company could not touch foot to stage until that moment.”
 He seems almost too apologetic, offering a flattering, “I know that you are the best trained out of town public in the whole country” and warns that “…this evening may be a long one; a long haul marred by pauses in which scenes simply do not appear uh and which you are subjected to the awful agony of sitting in black silence where nothing seems to be happening.
 If this should occur – which I perfectly hope it doesn’t – please know that we are all sharing your agony and that we are trying to make it as brief as possible.”